Islamic School Websites’ Top 7 Mistakes

 Contact Information Hidden

-The fifth mistake I noticed is the difficulty in locating an exact way to contact the school.
-Only half of the websites I scanned had a contact number listed.
-Some of the websites had an email, but no phone number listed.
-I would recommend having both of these displayed, as people have different communication styles.
+I also noticed that it is often difficult to locate how to contact the school.
+Only half of the websites I scanned had a contact number listed, while some had an email address to contact.
+I recommend having both of these items displayed, as people have different communication styles.

 Bland Home Pages